By Tim Lambert

 Today Bridport remains a prosperous market town and it is popular with tourists.
 Bridport is also known for making nets.

 Bridport Arts Centre opened in 1973 and in 1987 a bypass was built around Bridport.
 During the 20th century, the population of Bridport recovered.
 By 1951 it was almost 6,300.
-Today the population of Bridport is 13,000.
 Bridport Literary Festival was first held in 2005.
+In 2022 the population of Bridport was 13,000.